FAIR-BioRS/Hub/README.md

 # FAIR Biomedical Research Software (FAIR-BioRS) Hub

 ## About
 This repository aggregates all the resources related to the FAIR-BioRS guidelines.
+We refer to the manuscript listed below for more details about the FAIR-BioRS guidelines

 ## Overview of the resources
 A list of the different resources are included in the table below.